 a.
 Engaging in behavior that could reasonably be foreseen to cause disruption of, obstruction of, or interference with the process of instruction, research, administration, student discipline, or any other service or activity provided or sponsored by the University;

 b.
-Damage, destruction, theft, or unauthorized use of property located on the University campus or property owned or controlled by the University;
+Damage, destruction, theft, or unauthorized use of property located on the University campus or property owned or controlled by the University or other property when applicable under rules regulating “Off-Campus Jurisdiction” (section 2,IV,2,b of this Code).

 c.
 Unauthorized entry into or use of University property or University-recognized living units, facilities, residence halls, equipment, or resources;